 Karyokinesis is defined as the division of the nucleus during the M phase of the cell cycle.
 It is the first step in M phase.
 This process does not depend on cytokinesis.
 It divides the genetic material equally.
 The daughter chromosome is separated into two daughter nuclei.

 Cytokinesis, on the other hand, is defined as the division of the cytoplasm during the M phase of the cell cycle.
-It is the second step in M phase.
-This process depends on karyokinesis and cannot occur without karyokinesis.
-It divides the cytoplasm as well as the organelles into daughter cells.
+It is the second step in the M phase.
+This process cannot occur without karyokinesis.
+It is also the final stage of mitosis, where the cytoplasm and other cell organelles divide to form the two daughter cells.

-Read on to explore the major difference between karyokinesis and cytokinesis.
+Read on to explore the major differences between karyokinesis and cytokinesis.

 The cytoplasm, cell organelles and the nuclei divide and are passed on to daughter cells equally.